-Because the number of people demanding legal services exceeds the amount of staff and money available to handle cases, CLSMF cannot take every case.
+Because the number of people demanding legal services exceeds the amount of staff and money available to handle cases, CLS cannot take every case.

 Criminal cases are not handled because the state provides public defenders to represent persons accused of criminal actions who cannot afford private attorneys.

 Also, the legal aid offices generally do not deal with cases where a person is seeking money as a settlement.
 In such cases a private attorney will usually represent a client without any initial charge, collecting a fee only if the client’s case is won.
 The attorney’s fee is a percentage of the client’s settlement.
 This is called a contingency fee.

 Community Legal Services complies with the requirements of Title VI of the Civil Rights Act of 1964.

 Appropriate legal aid is provided to all eligible clients without regard to race, age, color, national origin, citizenship status, physical or mental disability, religion, creed, gender, sexual orientation, marital status, status as a disabled Veteran and/or Veteran of the Vietnam Era, or any other characteristic protected by federal, state or local law.

 If you believe that you have been denied legal services or otherwise illegally discriminated against based on one of the protected characteristics stated above, you may contact any of the following to file a complaint: